National Homemade Soup Day

 - Cilantro sprigs (optional)

-- Fresh or canned corn (optional – but recommended!)
+- Fresh or canned corn (optional – but we highly recommend it!)

 Recipe: